MilesOfRoses/my-jekyll/_posts/code/2017-01-06-css-gallery.md

 ---
 layout: blog-article
-title: Design a basic webpage with CSS
+title: Create a responsive image gallery with CSS
-meta: In this tutorial, you'll learn how to design visual layout for a simple webpage in CSS
+meta: In this tutorial, you'll learn how to use CSS to design a responsive image gallery using pictures that have different aespect ratios
 category: code
 ---

 This tutorial is the second part of a 2 part series about basic HTML and CSS.
 In this tutorial, you'll learn how to design the visual layout of a webpage using CSS